LucasFishbein/Microsoft_Movie_Analysis/README.md

 # Project Overview
 ### Project Objective

-Microsoft is plannning to break into the movie delevepment space via  the formulation of their own proprietary movie studio.
+Microsoft is planning to break into the movie development space via  the formulation of their own proprietary movie studio.
 Microsoft, like most movie companies, is looking to maximize their success at the box office from the get-go.

 In order to maximize this likely-hood of success, an analysis of the top performing movies since 2010 has been completed in order to attempt to distill a few of the factors that have contributed to their success, allowing Microsoft to use this as a framework on which to develop their own movies and hopefully mimic the success.
 ### Analysis Overview